mokhosh/filament-kanban/README.md

 I recommend you cast the `status` attribute on your `Model` to the enum that you have created.

+> [!TIP]
-I also recommend you use the [Spatie Eloquent Sortable](https://github.com/spatie/eloquent-sortable) package on your `Model`, and we will magically add sorting abilities to your Kanban boards.
+> I also recommend you use the [Spatie Eloquent Sortable](https://github.com/spatie/eloquent-sortable) package on your `Model`, and we will magically add sorting abilities to your Kanban boards.

 ## Usage